kt-eller/help-pages/pages/viewing-entity-data.md

         - Full Time Students
         - Address
     - Click on an entity to view a list of that entity's child entities.
-        - Click `Export Entity Map` to download its map.
-        - Click `View Entity Details` to go to its Entity page.
+        - Click *View* to go to its Entity page.

 ### Contacts
 This tab lists the contacts that are given in the Form 470 and 471 that have been submitted by the entity.